csdoracle/SecurityCloudDay/workshops/security-cloud-day/services/sma/README.md

 	![](images/300/300-002.png)

 1. You’re are now ready to start using any of the services shown below.
-Our focus with be narrowed to “Security Monitoring and Analytics”
+Our focus with be narrowed to **Security Monitoring and Analytics**

 	![](images/300/300-003.png)

 ### Instance Configuration

 Prior to using the new service the following minimum configuration:

 1. Enable Security Monitoring & Analytics
 1. SMA alert rules